-1.The Group conducts expeditious disclosure based on the principles of transparency, fairness and consistency, in line with the Japanese Corporate Law, Securities and Exchange Law and other relevant laws, as well as the Rules on Timely Disclosure of Corporate Information by Issuer of Listed Security (the Rules on Timely Disclosure) stipulated by securities exchanges.
+1.The Group conducts expeditious disclosure based on the principles of transparency, fairness and consistency, in line with the Japanese Corporate Law, Financial Instruments and Exchange Act and other relevant laws, as well as the Rules on Timely Disclosure of Corporate Information (the Rules on Timely Disclosure) stipulated by the securities listing regulations of security exchanges.

 2.Even for information that does not fall under the categories stipulated in the relevant laws and the Rules on Timely Disclosure, the Group carries out rapid and accurate disclosure of information useful to stakeholders and the broader society, to the fullest extent possible, regardless of any advantages or disadvantages that may accrue to the Group as a result of such information disclosure.

 3. Methods of Disclosure

 1.Information disclosure pursuant to the Rules on Timely Disclosure is conducted through the Timely Disclosure network (TDnet) operated by the Tokyo Stock Exchange (TSE) and media organizations such as press clubs affiliated with these securities exchanges.

 2.For information that does not fall under the categories stipulated in the Rules on Timely Disclosure, depending on the importance and urgency of the information in question, the Group carries out disclosure through an appropriate method or methods, including the issuing of press releases and the holding of press conferences.

 3.The information disclosed in accordance with the two methods outlined above is posted promptly on the Group's Web site.